codacy/codacy-eslint-legacy/docs/description/no-useless-escape.md

+---
-# no-useless-escape
+title: no-useless-escape

-Disallows unnecessary escape characters.
+rule_type: suggestion
+---

 Escaping non-special characters in strings, template literals, and regular expressions doesn't have any effect, as demonstrated in the following example: